Skyscanner/backpack-docs/docs/src/static-pages/website-contribution-guide.md

 Backpack uses a service called GitHub to manage content on this website.

 To make changes to the website's content you'll need a GitHub account.
-If you don't already have one you can register for free on [github.com](https://github.com).
+If you don't already have one you can register for free on [GitHub's website](https://github.com).

 ### Markdown